sarashahin/Sara-Shahin/README.md

 ## 📈 Ongoing

-Currently developing generative and simulation-based biodiversity models using spatio-temporal dynamics and AI.
+Currently developing generative and simulation-based biodiversity models using spatio-temporal dynamics with AI.
 Open to research collaborations and internship opportunities in AI, simulation, and sustainability.

 ---